HypeCheck

 What the Science Says

-Parsley leaf is a widely used culinary herb derived from Petroselinum crispum.
-Animal studies suggest it may have antioxidant properties and could help reduce fat accumulation in the liver when diet-induced.
-One rat study also indicated it might help manage blood sugar levels in diabetic pregnancy models.
-However, these findings come exclusively from animal research, and there is currently no reliable human clinical evidence supporting these effects.
+Parsley leaf is a common culinary herb derived from Petroselinum crispum.
+Animal studies suggest it may have antioxidant properties and could help protect the liver from fat accumulation caused by high-sugar diets.
+Some rat research also hints at blood sugar-lowering effects in diabetic pregnancy models, but no reliable human clinical data supports these uses.

 What It Doesn't Do